Nemathullahkhan/Nemathullahkhan/README.md

 <h1 align="center">👋 Hello!</h1>

 Glad to see you here!
 I'm **Muhammed Nemathullah Khan**, a **software engineer** who doesn't just <mark>build web apps—I love experimenting and pushing boundaries with every project</mark>.
-As a **full-stack developer** in the making, <mark>I learn best by doing, turning ideas into real, scalable software</mark>.
+As a **full-stack developer**, <mark>I learn best by doing, turning ideas into real, scalable software</mark>.
 Every project I take on helps me refine my skills, improve efficiency, and build things that matter to users.

 ---